 click for video

 There are a few children’s rides, cafes and shops on the seafront and only one seafront amusement arcade on the coble landing so is relatively unspoilt.
 The coble landing is also where the fishing boats and the lifeboat launch.
 You can see where the lifeboat launches from Hope Cottages.
 There is also a crazy golf course with a giant lobster close to the coble landing.
-At the cliff top at the south end of the seafront there is a small boating lake and some free children’s swings and slides in Glen Gardens.
+Crescent gardens at the cliff top have views across Filey bay and have a fisherman sculpture.
+At the south end of the clifftop there is a small boating lake and some free children’s swings and slides in Glen Gardens.

 Filey owes its existence to the Brigg, a rocky promontory sticking out into the North sea.
 It has created this beautiful beach and bay by protecting them from the Northerly gales. foe many walking out onto the Brig is a must “thing to do in Filey”.
 It is important to be aware of the tides.
 You can get cut off at various places so be aware of the three hours before high water as the tide comes in .
 There is a deep water at the back of the Brigg which can occasionally allow large swells to crash onto the rocks.
 You can check on the magicseaweed website to see a swell forecast and tidal information.
 The swell can build up quickly near highwater so take care.
 There are rock pools and good fishing here.